 Borg make a tiny single-arm fork mount which should be perfect.

 · 0.85x MiniBorg doublet reducer (part 7885): 340mm F.L.
 F6.8.
-The cheapest option, this reducer gives good results with a modest increase in false colour to pay for a nicely corrected field with just a little drop-off in the corners.
-It is APS-C only.
+The cheapest option, this reducer gives good results with a minimal increase in false colour and a nicely corrected field across an APS-C frame.

 · 0.7x triplet reducer (part 7870): 280mm F.L. at F5.6.
 Should work with full-frame, but has a design that easily introduces tilt.
 Discontinued, but still available at the time of writing.

 · 0.72x quadruplet reducer (part 7872): 288mm F.L. at F5.8.
-Intended for the 71FL/90FL, this is the reducer of choice for the 50FL because it has the same focal length (400mm) as the 71FL.
+Intended for the 71FL/90FL, this works with the 50FL because it has the same focal length (400mm) as the 71FL.
 Japanese photographers have used it with the 50FL to great effect, producing full-frame images with excellent coverage that are sharp to the very edge at F5.8.
+It is expensive, however.

 Borg 50FL configured as a telephoto lens with the 0.85x Mini Borg doublet reducer.

 Daytime views are very sharp up to 100x (about the limit for any 50mm scope).
 I could only coax the faintest trace of false colour out of it by focusing through a crow in silhouette.
 The 50FL would make a good lightweight spotter or birding scope; the only problem is the small aperture makes the view a bit dim at high powers in dull conditions.